JessicaGarson/NYU-Intro-to-Python-Spring-2018/Thursday March 15th/lectures/file_handling.md

 - You might notice a new word we haven't seen yet, with.
 With is a keyword that tells Python we're going to do something with a file we're about to open.
 - When all commands within the indentation have been run, the file is closed automatically.
 - open() is a built-in function that tells Python to open a file.
 - It takes two arguments, a file name and a mode. he "mode" to open the file in, as a string.
-The different modes are as follows r: read-only mode, w: write mode, or a: append mode.
+- The different modes are as follows 'r' : use for reading:
+  1. 'w' : use for writing
+  2. 'x' : use for creating and writing to a new file
+  3. 'a' : use for appending to a file
+  4. 'r+' : use for reading and writing to the same file
 - The as keyword creates a variable for your file handler.
 The variable in this example is states_file, but you could use any variable name you want.
 - read() is a file method — a function that only works with file handlers.
 In this example, the file handler is states_file. .read() will read the entire contents of the file.
 In line 2 above, I've saved it into the variable states.